MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-migration-supported-list-templates.md

 |1230|DeveloperSiteDraftApps|Draft Apps library in Developer Site.
 Value = 1230|No|

 > [!NOTE]
-> Sites Pages (for example, a Wiki Page Library) migration is available only when the source selected is _all lists, libraries, pages, and web parts_ as SPMT treats them as part of the whole site.
+> Sites Pages (for example, a Wiki Page Library) migration is available only when the source selected is _all lists, libraries, pages, and web parts_ because SPMT treats it as part of the whole site.